The Gold Standard for Tooth Replacement

 On the other hand, dentures will eventually need to be relined as your gum ridge shrinks.
 Ultimately, dentures need replacement, too, which can make them more expensive than dental implants over time.
 You must also consider the fact that dental implants help to prevent jawbone deterioration.
 Each implant stimulates healthy new bone tissue growth in your jaw, so you are better able to maintain a full and attractive facial structure.
 No other tooth replacement can do that.

 Dr. Solich, your dentist in Colorado Springs, and his team are proud to serve Monument, Castle Rock, Pueblo, and the surrounding areas, as well.
-At our office, we can replace your missing teeth with dental implants in Colorado Springs.
+At our office, we can replace your missing teeth with dental implants.
 Contact us now for your smile consultation to find out if this solution is right for you!